aambrioso1/c_programs/Pamplona_Lectures/Week_13/class_13.2.md

 ##### Programming Design Example:  Stacks (video: 1:02:48)

 * A stack, LIFO (last in, first out) is a data structure that can store multiple items of the same type.
-* Stacks are used extensively at every level of a modern computer system (recursion for instance and old HP calculators).
+* Stacks are used extensively at every level of a modern computer system (recursion for and old HP calculators for example).
 *  Used to process arithmetic expressions, for memory management, and for backtracking.

 ##### And now for something completely different ... (video: 1:03:37)